 I decided to fuel my kids’ interest in the night sky and set them up to recreate it on a canvas.
 When I discovered LED moon lights I thought I was going to lose.my.mind over them!

-I GRABBED THESE SUPPLIES AND THEN WE GOT CRACKIN’:
+I GRABBED THESE SUPPLIES FOR THE NIGHT SKY CANVASES AND THEN WE GOT CRACKIN’:

 Paint (we used washable tempera paint, but acrylic paint for older kids would probably work better on the canvas)